RIB Charter in the Solent: Frequently asked questions

 No – our RIB’s are not allowed to go shallower than 2.0m.
 Charterers and skippers are asked to employ a minimum 1.0m safety margin when calculating safe water depth for normal operations.
 You are therefore to operate the vessel with no less than 3.0m (10 feet) of water, when motoring.
 The depth alarm on board will remind you at 2.0m when you must return to deeper water.

-The rate that you see online or if you have asked for a different location, the quote we send via e-mail, is the full rate for renting one of our RIBs.
-This includes all safety equipment, fuel and VAT where applicable.
+The rate you see online or we quote via e-mail, is the full rate for renting one of our RIBs.
+This includes all fuel, safety equipment and VAT/ Skipper where applicable.

-Extras you may incur when on the water could include short-stay costs of mooring in a marina.
-If you are stopping for lunch, expect to pay circa £14 to cover your visit.
+Extras could include short-stay costs of mooring in a marina.
+If you are stopping for lunch, expect to pay circa £15 to cover your visit.

 If you are visiting another MDL marina you won’t have to pay.
-When you radio ahead let them know that the RIB is kept on Hamble Point Dry Stack and that will cover your stay.
-So you can visit Mercury Yacht Harbour, Port Hamble Marina, Ocean Village Marina, Sparkes Marine or Hythe Marina without having to pay extra.
+You can visit Mercury Yacht Harbour, Port Hamble Marina, Ocean Village Marina, Sparkes or Hythe Marina at no extra charge.

 Weather - what happens if the weather on the day is bad?